-Your right to an attorney is protected and guaranteed by the 6th Amendment of the United States Constitution.
+Your personal rights to an attorney protected and guaranteed by the 6th Amendment of the United States Constitution.
 In DUI cases, this right is not as clear cut as one might think.
 Your right to counsel correlates with your 5th Amendment Miranda rights.
-The Miranda rights will be read after placed in police custody and you've been subject to custodial interrogation.
-This means a DUI suspect will usually not be read Miranda rights until much later at the police station.
+The Miranda rights ultimately read after placed in police custody and you've been subject to custodial interrogation.
+This means a DUI suspect will usually not read Miranda rights until much later at the police station.
 They may not be read upon being handcuffed and put you in a police car.
 It's crucial to your case that you know your rights before a DUI arrest takes place.

 Anything you say before your Miranda rights, used against you as a spontaneous statement.
 It is always a good idea upon being asked any incriminating questions to remain silent.
 After hearing your Miranda rights and requesting an attorney, anything you say, used against you.

 Could You be Waiving Your Personal Rights

 Basically, any statement you make could be an admission in court.

 Your confused about when your allowed the opportunity to speak with an attorney in a DUI case.
 The law on this topic significantly varies from state to state.
 The right to counsel under the 6th Amendment is a federal right that serves as the minimum requirement for DUI cases.
 Each individual state has the discretion to expand that right.
 Depending on your state's constitution and your local laws, your entitled to speak with an attorney before custodial interrogation, or before you decide whether you wish to submit to a chemical test.